 They interrupt the homework session to go fetch a homemade balance beam, used for afterschool circus class, and together they set it down near her homework table.

 Callie taps the middle of her forehead, she stares at a point and walks the balance beam back and forth -- several times.
-This activates her 3rd eye chakra.
-Walking the beam makes her happy--and as her crown chakra re-opens, er mood lightens.
-She returns to her homework.
+This activates what we often refer to with children as "the wise view," her center of focus in the middle of her forehead.
+Walking the beam makes her happy; her mood lightens.
+Callie returns to her homework.

 During the remaining homework period, she is observed returning to the beam several more times to walk it back and forth.
 There are no more tears.
 For the next three weeks, she uses the balance beam daily during homework time -- at the first sign of stress within herself, she gets up and walks the beam back and forth.